mparkms/nodecg-for-smash/Readme.md

 ### Setup from scratch (Other OSs)
 1. Install [Node.js](https://nodejs.org/en/).
 2. Follow the [NodeCG install guide](http://nodecg.com/starter/installing.html)
-3. Download the source zip file below, put the contents in the /bundles directory in the NodeCG directory
+3. Download the source zip file in releases, put the contents in the /bundles directory in the NodeCG directory
 4. If you want to use the scene change bundle, set up [OBS Remote](http://www.obsremote.com/) with no password and install [OBS Remote JS](https://github.com/nodecg/obs-remote-js).
 If you want to use the pull from Challonge feature in the bracket bundle, get a [Challonge API key](http://api.challonge.com/v1) and replace ENTER API KEY HERE in /ssbm-bracket/node-challonge-ext.js with it.
 5. Start NodeCG
 6. Go to localhost:9090 in your web browser to open the dashboard.